Ham radio online activities are many and varied. New instances pop up regularly!

 Some Useful URLs:

-www.EnzoLog.org proclaims itself as "The first Web-Log".
+NOTE: www.EnzoLog.org proclaims itself as "The first Web-Log".
 It is designed by Enzo, IT9GCG, webmaster.

-- Using Web sites to communicate useful
+Using a Web site to share useful

 individual, on the multiple aspects of the ham radio hobby and public